 The Unintended Consequences

 The increase caught the island’s dive and water sports industry off guard.
 While general talk of a fee increase had been mentioned in early 2018, these stakeholders were surprised when the OLB issued its fee increase decree, especially with an effective date of just one month in the future.
 After a series of discussions that involved all interested parties, the OLB agreed to a reprieve, making the new fee effective on March 1, 2019.
-This delay is intended to give dive shops and water sports providers time to prepare for the fee increase.
-Dive and nature tags can be purchased from now through February 28, 2019 for the old price of $25 and $10, respectively.

 What You Can Do

 We remain passionate about Bonaire, as we expect all of you are.
 We understand and support the work of STINAPA, and appreciate that admission fees to the marine park must keep pace with increased expenses for maintenance, oversight, and enforcement.
 We support the increase for admission fees, as it is long overdue.